-Central to Dambari Wildlife Trust’s (DWT) objective to build local capacity is our undergraduate student attachment programme.
+Central to Dambari Wildlife Trust’s objective to build local capacity is our undergraduate student attachment programme.
 Each year, we host two or three students from Zimbabwean universities for the duration of their 10-month work-related learning module.
 The aim of the attachment programme is to provide students with practical experience in the research and conservation arena.
 To achieve this, they carry out novel research projects (which they generally take forward as their fourth-year university dissertation); project titles are listed on the publications page.

 Many of our past students have pursued higher degrees, become teachers, or entered academia; and some have returned to DWT as contract field officers.
 Although DWT does not have a formal postgraduate programme, seven students have carried out research towards higher degrees.
 Thesis titles are listed on the publications page.

 Dambari Wildlife Trust works closely with Zimbabwe’s Parks and Wildlife Management Authority, the custodians of all wildlife in this country.
 DWT is a member of the National Rhino Management Committee that meets annually to plan for countrywide rhino management work.
 Training of park rangers in the Sandwith method of rhino monitoring is carried out by DWT staff to improve the rhino rangers monitoring and data collection skills.